 Whether you are recently engaged, have been engaged for years, or not yet engaged, an engagement photo session takes the same format.
-We will choose a nice outdoor photography location and we will spend between 1-2 hours taking photos of you and your partner.
+We will choose a nice outdoor photography location and we will spend around an hour taking photos of you and your partner.
 We will teach you how to look good in front of the camera and also give posing tips and tricks that may be helpful.

 #1 – Get used to the Camera